 Our Counselling Program is provided through the following:

-The counselors are responsible for PSE (Personal and Social Education) and PSHE (Personal and Social Health Education) by teaching each grade level in the Primary and Middle Schools.
-PSE/PSHE lessons aim that students reflect on themselves, their experiences, and the process of learning in order to support personal growth and their ongoing commitment to personal, social and physical well-being.
+The counselors are responsible for PSHE (Personal, Social and Health Education) by teaching each grade level in the Primary and Middle Schools.
+PSHE lessons aim that students reflect on themselves, their experiences, and the process of learning in order to support personal growth and their ongoing commitment to personal, social and physical well-being.
 The development of a student’s well-being is implicitly and explicitly addressed through all areas of the curriculum.

 Our counselors provide classroom support services in academic skills, organizational skills, study and test-taking skills, post-secondary planning and application process support, and career planning.
 They provide education in understanding self and others, peer relationships and effective social skills, effective communication, coping, problem-solving, decision-making, and conflict resolution strategies as well as career awareness and the world of work, substance abuse education and multicultural/diversity awareness.